plone/plone.restapi/docs/source/querystringsearch.md

 ---
 html_meta:
-  "description": ""
+  "description": "The @querystring-search endpoint returns search results that can be filtered on search criteria."
-  "property=og:description": ""
+  "property=og:description": "The @querystring-search endpoint returns search results that can be filtered on search criteria."
-  "property=og:title": ""
+  "property=og:title": "Querystring Search"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Querystring, Search"
 ---

 # Querystring Search